STILLWATER CENTRAL SCHOOL DISTRICT WIDE SAFETY PLAN – PROJECT SAVE (Safe Schools Against Violence in Education)

 Emergency Remote Instruction Plan

 Following the COVID-19 pandemic, school districts in New York are required to have a plan for how children will be educated if a school or schools must close under emergency conditions.
-These Emergency Remote Instruction Plans (ERI Plans) are included as part of the district-wide school safety plan, which is reviewed annually by district and building-level emergency response teams, adopted annually by the Board of Education and submitted to the New York State Education Department.
+These Emergency Remote Instruction Plans (ERi Plans) are included as part of the district-wide school safety plan, which is reviewed annually by district and building-level emergency response teams, adopted annually by the Board of Education and submitted to the New York State Education Department.

 Communication and Engagement

 To help inform our Emergency Remote Instruction Plan, the district completes an annual Student Digital Resources data collection report to better understand the level of access students have to devices (e.g., laptop, Chromebook, cell phone) and the Internet.
 A rolling survey collects data continually; all students are assigned a 1:1 device for their school and home use.
-When necessary, the district provides MI-Fis to students who do not have connectivity.
+When necessary, the district provides Ml-Fis to students who do not have connectivity.

 The purpose of this survey is to ensure that, to the extent possible, students can access the Internet and receive remote instruction, if necessary, under emergency conditions.
 This survey is conducted on an annual basis.
 Students and families may update their access information at any time by contacting the student’s school.
 It is our goal that this plan is aligned with the information provided by families in the Student Digital Resources data collection.